Exercise 2: Create a Page, Style Sheet, Upload, and Validate

 - See the Logins and Passwords Worksheet page for your logins and passwords.

-- See the CSS Basics page, and these CSS resources.
+- See the CSS Basics page.

 Read Text Editors for HTML and Script Editing before starting this exercise.
 You may need to download one of the text editors listed there.